 One of the most effective therapies for RSI is Low Level Laser.
 Our physio, combines a series of specific exercises with the laser and the results are very encouraging.
 People often report relief starting over the first few sessions and, combined with ergonomic advice, can go on for permanent improvements.

-Some RSI problems can be made worse by problems in the neck and upper back.
-Not only can joint problems in the spine cause neck pain and headaches but muscle spasm in these areas can cause referred pain into the arms.
-If the nerves that exit the spine get irritated, muscles in the arm and hand can weaken increasing the likelihood of RSI.
+Neck and upper back pain are commonly associated with RSI problems.
+Not only do mechanical problems in the spine cause neck and shoulder pain but muscle spasm in these areas can cause referred pain into the arms.
+If the nerves that exit the spine get irritated, muscles in the arm and hand can weaken.
+Shoulder and elbow pain, including tennis elbow (lateral epicondylitis), arising from associated musculoskeletal conditions of the back and neck is not uncommon.

 A number of medical treatments including non-narcotic pain medications and braces exist.
 Heat, cold, alternating hot and cold, or TENS are sometimes applied to the hands and forearms.
 Biofeedback may be used to measure tension in specific muscles, or to track overall stress levels.